XinyiW-lang/World_Happiness_Analysis/README.md

 Report: Final_Project.pdf
 This project contains some exploratory analyses based on the data from the World Happiness Report (https://www.kaggle.com/unsdsn/world-happiness/data)

-This report includs mainly 3 analysis
+This report includs 3 main analysis

 1. The Family, Generosity and Freedom by Region in 2019:
     Describes the distribution of the association of each of the 6 scores with the region variabe using the box plot